makersacademy/airport_challenge/README.md

 User story 4 - capacity - had already begun this in user story 3  but refactored code and test to include DEFAULT_CAPACITY to get rid of the magic number.

-User story 5 - User story 5 completed. to pass the test,  I created a 'isStormy' function that returned false by default and created a guard clause within the 'clearForTakeoff' function that would through the error when isStormy was true.
+User story 5 - User story 5 completed.
+To pass the test,  I created a 'isStormy' function that returned false by default and created a guard clause within the 'clearForTakeoff' function that would through the error when isStormy was true.
 I also refactored my capacity test to have 'capacity' = 'DEFAULT_CAPACITY'.

+User story 6 - User story 6 completed.
+I created a test similar to that in user story 5 but landing rather than takeoff and added a guard clause to the 'clearForLanding' function to make it pass.